Subaru-kunn/ml-course-projects/MIMIC Mortality Prediction using Decision Trees/README.md

 ## 📋 Assignment Overview

-This project focuses on building classification models to predict in-hospital mortality of ICU patients based on their vital signs (Heart Rate, Respiratory Rate, SpO2, Blood Pressure, and Pulse).
+This project focuses on building classification models to predict in-hospital mortality of ICU patients based on their vital signs (Heart Rate, Respiratory Rate, SpO2, Blood Pressure and Pulse).
 The goal is to use decision tree-based algorithms (ID3, CART, Random Forest and Gradient Boosted Trees) to learn from the given MIMIC dataset and accurately classify whether a patient will survive or not during their hospital stay.

 Dataset:
 Vital signs data for patients (221 and 230) provided in CSV format.